ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

 A direct effect of eliminating passwords with the Octopus Authentication Module is a significant increase in security of AD domains, edge devices and remotely accessed services.
 Moreover, user experience becomes standardized, resulting in enhanced productivity and accessibility, and password management and support costs are dramatically lowered.

-As part of the integration with ForgeRock, Secret Double Octopus allows users to choose ForgeRock Authenticator as an additional authentication method.
+As part of the integration with ForgeRock, Secret Double Octopus allows users to choose the orgeRock Authenticator app as an additional multifactor authentication method.

 <img src=".//media/image3.png" style="width:6.52399in;height:3.0625in" />